 Step 2: Automate The Purchase Approval Process

-Automating the approval process eliminates the email back and forth between requesters and approvers.
+Automating the approval process eliminates the back-and-forth email between requesters and approvers.

 There are two main issues with the manual approval process.